alaricholt677/alaricholt677.github.io/README.md

 ### **Planned**
 - More widgets
 - More apps
-- Better browser
-- Real weather API (optional)
-- Plugin system
-- Desktop backgrounds
 - App store (local)
+- and your app requests

 ---